VGFan95/Super-Smash-Bros-Ultimate-2-Shine-On/README.md

   - Control Option: Input Delay: A quality of life option for players who want the same amount of input lag offline and online
   - Controls: Final Smash Attack: This takes the Final Smash Attack off the Special Button, so you can use Neutral Special without forcing the Final Smash Attack out
   - Buffered Aerial Direction: This will let you do an aerial of any direction while jumping in any direction
+  - New Combination Inputs: Useful for leverless players to not need 2 buttons designated for Power Shield and Up-Special
   - Button Mapping: New Defaults: The updated default controls for the game.
 They are different than previous games, but I believe them to be the best to learn.
 If you've never tried a controller with back paddles, it really is a game changer.
 The Xbox Elite Series 2 really is the best pad on the market.
 - Online
   - Online Quickplay: New Playlists: This entire project begin because I wanted to see Ultimate's Online Quickplay improved.
 This is a massive overhaul that will result in a much more pleasing experience.
 There's playlists for casual and competitive play here.
-  - Stage Type Striking: Allows both players to play on stage they like
+  - Automatic Stage Type Striking: Allows both players to play on stage they like
   - New Ranking System: A straightforward Ranking System that's easier to follow and works great
   - Legend Leaderboard: A healthy competition for those at the top of the ranks
   - Ranked Playlist Data Collection: This is for players to create a personal matchup chart.
 Global matchup charts don't really do much, but the personal data can be interesting.